 - Base Station: This is the control center for your entire system.
 All peripheral devices and connected components are controlled from here.
 Headsets are paired here for use, and your system is also configured here.
 The Base Station also provides feedback on the status of system components such as headsets, speakers, and batteries.
-(Fig. 1.1.) - Headset: The headset allows you to communicate with other employees and customers within a store or drive-thru lane environment.
+(Fig. 1.1.) - Headset: The headset allows you to communicate with other crew members within a store and/or with customers in a drive-thru lane environment.
 (Fig. 1.2.) - Remote Transceiver: This device facilitates wireless communication between the headsets and the Base Station.
 Up to four Remote Transceivers can be connected to a Base Station (additional Transceivers extend range to provide greater coverage in larger premises).
 (Fig. 1.3.) - Battery Charger: This unit allows you to charge up to four headset batteries at a time and also provides feedback on the current condition of each battery docked.
 Charger activity can be monitored via the Base Station or the charger can be used independently as a standalone charger.
 (Fig. 1.4.) - Speaker/Microphone (not shown): These include external speakers and microphones found in speaker posts or menu board enclosures typically located in drive-thru lanes.
-Speaker posts also contain a microphone which may be a separate device or a combined speaker/microphone assembly.
 These devices facilitate 2-way communication between the store and customers at menu boards, kiosks, and in drive-thru lanes.
 In-store ceiling speakers can also be connected to the Base Station.